saraya38/final_project/README.md

 ### Where Are they From?

-I used Region and Contestant Outcome (what they placed) to find
+I used Region and Contestant Outcome (what they placed) to find:
 1. What regions the most contestants came from (London)
 2. What region produced the most winners/runner-up contestants (Essex)